-Aikido (the way of the harmonious spirit) was created by Morihei Ueshiba in the 1920 - 1930.
+Aikido (the way of the harmonious spirit) was developed by Morihei Ueshiba in the 1920's.
 It is derived from Daito-Ryu Aiki-jujutsu.
-He wanted an art that practitioners could use to defend themselves but at the same time protect the attacker's from injury if possible.
+Ueshiba Sensei wanted an art that practitioners could use to defend themselves but at the same time protect the attackers from injury if possible.

-Aikido techniques are defensive.
-The moves are used to redirect an opponents attack by using the opponents energy to unbalance them.
+Aikido techniques are primarily defensive.
+Aikido practitioners use an opponent’s energy to redirect an attack and unbalance them.
 A throw or joint lock are added to terminate the attack.
 Properly executed techniques don’t require strength, making Aikido good for all ages and body types.

-Training in Aikido will include both open hand techniques, and weapons training with the sword, short staff and knife.
+Aikido training incorporates both physical and mental aspects.
+Beginners learn first how to safely fall and roll.
+Training in Aikido includes open hand techniques, throws, joint locks, and pins as well as weapons training with the sword, short staff, and knife.